NitinReddy-A/AI-Conversation-Assistant/README.md

-# Interview CheatMate
+# AI Conversation Assistant

-**Your Secret Weapon for Interview Success**
+**Your Secret Weapon for perfect conversations**

 ## Overview

-Interview CheatMate is a cutting-edge tool crafted to support users during interviews by harnessing the power of advanced AI models and technologies.
-It enables smooth, real-time interactions on a web-based platform, processes user queries, and delivers tailored assistance using sophisticated natural language processing and intelligent decision-making systems.
+Conversation AI Assistant is a smart, user-friendly tool designed to enhance user interactions by leveraging advanced AI models and technologies.
+Built to work in real-time on a web platform to answer questions, solve problems, and provide tailored help.
+Whether you need quick info or detailed guidance, it’s got you covered with intelligent, on-the-spot responses.

 ---